cimo/Ms_ocr/README.md

 key             value
 ---             ---
 language        (For paddle is empty.
-For tesseract will be like en+jp) file            jp_1.jpg isDebug         true
+For tesseract will be like "en", "jp" or "jp_vert") file            jp_1.jpg isDebug         true
 ```